 What sets you apart from the competition doesn’t always have to be price-related (although it can be, if you can swing it).
 Think about what your customers would value from your business and add it in.

 For Newcastle Creative Co, what sets our services apart is that we personally check your site to find web solutions tailored to your business’ needs.
 This kind of holistic approach to your website (SEO, digital marketing, ecommerce stores, great design and conversion optimisation) is hard to find in one place.
-Another USP is that Julian and I have been working in this industry with our own clients for seven years – we’ve got the professional experience to back us up.
+Another USP is that Julian and I have been working in this industry with our own clients since 2012 – we’ve got the professional experience to back us up.

 You’ll be hard-pressed to find a WordPress consultant with that much experience (seeing as the WP landscape quickly changes).
 A lot of information you come across is hard to trust because the people giving it don’t have the same level of experience as we do.

 How To Write a USP for your Business

 -Break text up with short sentences and dot points.

 -Add in your offers or bonuses.

 -Place your USP on the home page and main entry pages.

 -Get others to read it and recite it back to you, in their own language (this will test how clear your USP is!)